xianjiuqi/savn_online/README.md

 Visual Navigation is a task where an agent uses a RGB camera to navigate.
 In our task, the agent's goal is to find a target object in an indoor scene.
 In recent years, there has been a lot of progress in visual navigation but it is not at the level where you can call it is state-of-art.
 Ai2thor is a virtual-enviroment framework that provides photo-realistic scenes, physics engine, object interaction and more.
 (In oreder to learn more about Ai2Thor Framework  and the original work on Self-Adaptive Visual Navigation please refer to https://ai2thor.allenai.org/ and https://github.com/allenai/savn respectively.

 ## Problem Statement
 We based our work on [SAVN](https://github.com/allenai/savn), a target driven visual navigation model trained using meta-reinforcement learning.
 In SAVN is trained and tested in an offline Ai2thro environment, created by scraping images and ResNet features from a live environment for training efficiency.
 However, there is no script for inferencing that allows others to test the model in a live Ai2thor environmnent and get a qualitative evaluation.
-Thus, as part of our project, we aim to provide APIs so that users to create a live agent in a live Ai2thor simulator, where this agent uses pretrained models for visual navigation tasks.
+Thus, as part of our project, we aim to provide APIs for users to create a live agent in a live Ai2thor simulator, where this agent uses pretrained models for visual navigation tasks.

 ## Deliverables
 - A jupyter notebook that provides a simple interface for evaluating models in live Ai2thor Simulator